iq-coryp/documentation-testing/pages/guides/dropship-test-order.md

 You will have been given a user credentials under a test company that is subscribed to your dropship feed.

-A [Postman collection]() will contain the sample data below.
+A <a href="{{ "/files/create-test-order.zip" | prepend: site.url }}">Postman Collection</a> will contain the sample data below.
 Please fill in the environment data from your supplier account in order to complete the steps.

 #### Prior Steps